 You will be asked to prove your continuous residence by providing proof in the form of utility bills, doctors letters, employer letters, mortgage or rent documents, official HMRC letters or other relevant documents.

-The online application will ask for:
+Generally, the online application forms will ask for:

 - your personal details such as address and date of birth